GoFundMe for Las Vegas victims passes $3 million

 The donations have poured in since then, led by $400,000 from Stephen J. Cloobeck and $50,000 each from the NFL's Oakland Raiders and the NFL Foundation.

-Several musicians and celebrities also donated to the cause, including Florida Georgia Line, Kid Rock, Mike Tyson, and The Chainsmokers, according to the GoFundMe list of donors.
+Several celebrities also donated to the cause, including boxer Mike Tyson and musical acts Florida Georgia Line, Kid Rock and The Chainsmokers, according to the GoFundMe list of donors.

 The money "has been donated by generous people around the country that... care about what we're doing," Sisolak said in a news conference on Monday evening.